zm711/spikeanalysis/docs/source/usage.rst

 Installation
 ------------

-spikeanalysis is currently in alpha and so can not be installed from :code:`pypi` or :code:`conda-forge`.
+:code:`spikeanalysis` is currently in alpha and so can not be installed from :code:`pypi` or :code:`conda-forge`.
 Instead it is build with the included :code:`environment.yml`